paagutie/i2c_sensors/README.md

 # i2c_sensors
 ROS2 Plugin for the use of I2C sensors.
 ## Description
-This repository contains a plugin for the use of I2C sensors such as the BNO055 IMU (Adafruit Breakout) and the BlueRobotics Bar30 pressure sensor (MS5837-30BA from TE Connectivity).
+This repository contains a plugin for the use of I2C sensors such as the BNO055 IMU (Adafruit Breakout), the BlueRobotics Bar30 and Bar100 pressure sensors.
-For use in our systems (ARM Processors), arduino libraries such as the [Adafruit_BNO055](https://github.com/adafruit/Adafruit_BNO055) and [BlueRobotics_MS5837_Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library) were adapted and new functions were added.
+For use in our systems (ARM Processors), arduino libraries such as the [Adafruit_BNO055](https://github.com/adafruit/Adafruit_BNO055), [BlueRobotics_MS5837_Library](https://github.com/bluerobotics/BlueRobotics_MS5837_Library) and [BlueRobotics_KellerLD_Library](https://github.com/bluerobotics/BlueRobotics_KellerLD_Library/tree/master) were adapted and new functions were added.

 ## Requirements
 - [ROS2](https://docs.ros.org/en/galactic/Installation.html) - Galactic